mkenney/docker-devenv/README.md

              $HOME/.tmux.conf will be assumed.
 If the --tmux option is omitted then the .tmux.conf file from the docker image will be used.

+         --vimrc, --vimrc=PATH
+             Specify a vim configuration file.
+If PATH is omitted then
+             $HOME/.vimrc will be assumed.
+If the --vimrc option is omitted then the .vimrc file from the docker image will be used.

+             In addition, this script will attempt to mount a .vim/ folder from the same location as the .vimrc file.

 # COMMANDS
      Available commands devenv can execute.
 TARGET refers to the name of